Kai-i-i-i/ICT3215-Anti-Forensics-Tool/README.md

    - Automates masking of unauthorized actions with legitimate-looking entries.

 2. **Phantom Files**:
-   - Create hidden files in a folder of choice making it seem like somoene is trying to hide something there.
+   - Create hidden files in a folder of choice making it appear like somoene is trying to hide something there, wasting investigators' time.
    - Create empty, large fake files (sparse files).
    - Hides a file within another file using NTFS Alternate Data Streams (ADS).
    - Corrupts or lock a file via encryption.